NewHorizonAthlone/.github/profile/README.md

 New Horizon is a fully registered charity RCN: 20204649.
 Check us out on the [Charity Regulator Website](https://www.charitiesregulator.ie/en/information-for-the-public/search-the-register-of-charities/charity-detail?srchstr=new%20horizon%20athlone&regid=20204649)

 ## We are a small team following basic Agile & Waterfall methodologies.
+We are currently rebuilding our site [New Horizon Athlone NGO](http://newhorizonathlone.ngo)

 Principal Software Architect - Full Stack: [Stephen ♔ Ó Conchubhair](https://github.com/theWhiteFox)